 Turning an investment property into your home

-Can you live in your investment property?
+Can you change your use of your investment property?

-When considering making the transition from investment property to primary residence, first and foremost you must inform the Australian Tax Office (ATO) that you’re no longer generating income from your investment property as it has become your primary residence.
+When making the transition from investment property to primary residence, first and foremost, you must inform the ATO that you’re no longer generating income from your investment property as it has become your primary residence.

 Your primary residence, also known as principal place of residence (PPOR), refers to the residence in which you permanently reside.
 This residence does not generate income for the owner and is also exempt from capital gains tax.